ColleagueRiley/RSGL/README.md

 # Linux
   how to install?:
-self install:
   1. Download the library
-2. Extract the file into your include directory (default is /usr/include)
+  2. Extract the file
-3. Now you can include your file with `#include <RSGL/RSGL.hpp>`

-make:

-  1. if this is your first time installing RSGL on your computer do
+  3. To install RSGL for linux run

 make install

-2. if you already have RSGL on your computer and you're trying to update it do
+  1.2.
+To build RSGL, run

-make update
+make build

-3. if you want to delete with make do
+4. if you want to delete with make do

 make remove

+# Windows
+  How to install:
+  1. Download the library
+  2. Extract the file

+  3. build RSGLWindows with
+make buildWindows